activecm/rita-legacy/Readme.md

 Brought to you by Offensive CounterMeasures

-###Current state

-####Terminal output
-Right now we're working on getting output that makes getting your analysis data easy and follows common unix ideas.
-Ideally this output will eventually be fully compatible with the formatting of bro's logs which should make working with the output much easier for those already versed in the useage of tools like bro-cut.
-This feature is being worked on.

-####Graphical front end
-We're also working on getting a minimalist front end to the platform that can be used to simply avoid the command line.
-This will probably take longer than the above and should not be expected to have the data visualization features present in the AI Hunt project.

 ###What's here

 RITA has all of the logic used to analyze Bro data.
 With an input of Bro data a